Tombstone: Kurt Russell, Val Kilmer and Sam Elliott Recapture Famous Shoot-Out at O.K. Corral

 - Wyatt Earp stands for law and order yet is friends with Doc Holliday, who has chosen the darker side.

-- Glimpses are seen of an educated and innocent Doc, before he became hardened.
+- Glimpses are seen of an educated and innocent and good Doc, before he became hardened, ruthless, and violent.

-- Wyatt goes on a rampage, showing that even good men can be provoked to violent behavior under certain circumstances.
+- Wyatt is a man of values but falls prey to temptation with Josephine.
+And when pushed to the limit, he goes on a rampage, showing that even good men can be provoked to violent behavior under certain circumstances.

 - Wyatt Earp--Wyatt is strong and sensible.
 Earp is a man of values, who finds these tested to the limit.